 It would automatically create a repository for you which contains the stencil code.
 Each team only needs one repository.
 One of your team member should create the team and invite the other member.
 The name of the team should be cslogin1-cslogin2.
 You should not invite any other users to your team or share your repository outside your team.
 It might take GitHub Classroom up to 5 minutes to set up the repo.
 So be patient.
 Let us know if GitHub reports an error.

-Set up your GOPATH and use go get -u -d github.com/brown-csci1380-s20/liteminer-<team-name>/... to clone your repo.
-For more information on setting up Go, check out our "Get Going with Go" guide!
+Use git clone github.com/brown-csci1380-s20/liteminer-<team-name>/... to clone your repo.